dr-vibhora/dr-vibhora.github.io/dataproject.md

 In order to help undergrads integrating into the lab, I and other lab members have written tutorials on how to use the standard tools that we use to analyze brain data.
 This has also included [empirical mode decomposition (EMD)](https://github.com/srcole/binder_emd) and [extracting data from images in a paper]( https://github.com/srcole/qwm/blob/master/misc/paper_data/Extract%20time%20series%20from%20a%20published%20figure.ipynb).

-### 2. Python on the Open Science Grid - [tutorial,](https://srcole.github.io/2017/01/03/osg_python/) [demo files](https://github.com/srcole/demo_OSG_python)

-I was using the free supercomputing resources provided by the Open Science Grid (OSG) and there weren't many resources for using python as there were for MATLAB or C. So I shared a tutorial, that [OSG shared further](http://opensciencegrid.org/news/2017/02/10/free-supercomputing.html) to allow those who were also new to supsercomputing to get up and running utilizing it with their custom python scripts.

 ### 3. Introduction to data science - [Clustering slides,](https://srcole.github.io/assets/presentations/cogs108/clustering.html#/) [Linear regression notebook](https://github.com/srcole/qwm/blob/master/misc/COGS108_Multiple%20Linear%20Regression%20and%20Collinearity.ipynb)